airplanemodes/airdocs-python/built-in-types/tuple.md

 - Using a trailing comma for a singleton tuple: `a,` or `(a,)`.
 - Separating items with commas: `a, b, c` or `(a, b, c)`.
 - Using the type constructor: [`tuple()`](/built-in-functions/tuple.md).

+Tuples implement all of the common sequence operations.